aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfsaveoptions/zoom_behavior/_index.md

 ﻿---
+title: PdfSaveOptions.zoom_behavior property
+linktitle: zoom_behavior property
-title: zoom_behavior property
+articleTitle: zoom_behavior property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a value determining what type of zoom should be applied when a document is opened with a PDF viewer."
+description: "PdfSaveOptions.zoom_behavior property.
+Gets or sets a value determining what type of zoom should be applied when a document is opened with a PDF viewer."
 type: docs
 weight: 320
 url: /python-net/aspose.words.saving/pdfsaveoptions/zoom_behavior/